 - The Workforce Development Team, which is responsible for the College's Modern Apprenticeships; - Faculty staff, including Industry Academy Heads and Faculty administrators, who are responsible for arranging and delivering courses for members of the public, bespoke courses and bespoke training.
-The Industry Academy Head role helps support liaison between the Commercial Development Team and the Faculties; - The Events Team, who are responsible for promoting the use of the College for events; and - The Marketing Team, who support College commercial work through general brand-awareness marketing and targeted marketing to support specific commercial activity.
+The Industry Academy Head role helps support liaison between the Commercial Development Team and the Faculties: - The Events Team, who are responsible for promoting the use of the College for events; and - The Marketing Team, who support College commercial work through general brand-awareness marketing and targeted marketing to support specific commercial activity.

-Observation Risk Recommendation Management Response Organisational Restructure We note that an organisational restructure is currently ongoing and that as part of this process there will be some new and some merged roles, as well as some changes in the reporting structure.
+Observation Risk Recommendation Managemer nt Response Organisational Restructure We note that an organisational restructure is currently ongoing and that as part of this process there will be some new and some merged roles, as well as some changes in the reporting structure.
 In particular, it is planned that the Industry Academy Head role will be removed and subsumed into the role of the new Associate Deans posts, and existing Faculty Director and Curriculum Head posts.
 If the role currently being undertaken by the Industry Academy Head is not clearly set out in other staff members' job descriptions as part of the restructuring, there is a risk that the full range of duties within this role will not be adequately covered.
 R2 Ensure that the job descriptions of the planned Associate Deans and existing Faculty Directors and Curriculum Heads make appropriate reference to business development roles.
-It is imperative that the College continues to develop Industry Academies.
-This new structure will enhance the activity to date.
-Job descriptions will reflect this.
-To be actioned by: Roy Gardner, Executive Director, Corporate Development and Innovation and Joanna Campbell, Vice Principal, Student Experience No later than: 31 August 2018
+Industry Acade structure will a activity to date descriptions w To be action Gardner, Exec ues to develop emies.
+This new enhance the e.
+Job ill reflect this. ed by: Roy utive Director, velopment and I Joanna e Principal, ience Grade 2

-Business Development Officers and other Commercial Development Team staff to identify opportunities.
+Observation Risk Recommendation Managemen nt Response Identification There is currently reliance on Faculty staff, Industry Academy Heads, Business Development Officers and other Commercial Development Team staff to identify opportunities.
 This is achieved in a number of ways, including networking, employer engagement, and receiving alerts of commercial opportunities from organisations such as Scottish Development International and Public Contracts Scotland.
-We noted that although there is ongoing work there are no development of a programme of 'blue skies' commercial opportunities may be identified and followed up.
-Scottish Development International and Public Contracts Scotland.
-Observation Risk Recommendation Management Response opportunities.
-No later th 2018 Grade There is currently reliance on Faculty staff, Industry Academy Heads, Business Development Officers and other Commercial Development Team staff to identify opportunities.
-This is achieved in a number of ways, including networking, employer engagement, and receiving alerts of commercial opportunities from organisations such as Scottish Development International and Public Contracts Scotland.
-We noted that although there is ongoing work there are no established forums where Faculty and Commercial Development commercial opportunities may be identified and followed development of a programme of 'blue skies' commercial opportunity identification sessions for each individual Faculty, with Commercial Development Team staff present, to solely explore new commercial ideas and To be actioned by: Roy Gardner, Executive Director Corporate Development and Innovation No later than: 31 August 2018
+We noted that although there is ongoing work there are no established forums where Faculty and Commercial Development Team staff can focus solely on consideration of new opportunities.
+Not all available commercial opportunities may be identified and followed up.
+R3 Consider the development of a programme of 'blue skies' commercial opportunity identification sessions for each individual Faculty, with Commercial Development Team staff present, to solely explore new commercial ideas and opportunities.
+A new forum v Assistant Dean to explore the out here.
+To be action Gardner, Exect Corporate Dev Innovation No later than 2018 Grade ed by: Roy utive Director, velopment and